Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Operator spectrum and Coulomb branch deformations

 For concreteness, consider the case where a relevant deformation at a fixed point $P$ results in a near deformation of the moduli space which splits the conical singularity into two or more other singularities.
 (We will consider other possible behaviors later.)
 Call the coordinates of the singularities $u_i$, $i=1,2,\ldots$, and name the IR fixed point theories at those points $R_i$.
 The typical separation of the $u_i$ singularities is $\m_\cR$, as this is the only scale in the problem.
 From the above discussion, for points $u\in\cM_{P+\d_\cR}$ close enough to $u_i$, the low energy action on the moduli space will be governed by the $R_i$ fixed point.
 The moduli space of $R_i$ is (by scale invariance) a cone $\cM_{R_i}$, so

 $\cM_P$ and its deformation $\cM_{P+\d_\cR}$ are illustrated on the top two lines of figure \ref{fig:RG2}.

 Now consider a situation where the $R_1$ fixed point theory (after the relevant $\cR$ deformation of the $P$ theory) itself has a relevant deformation $\cS$.
 This deformation either is or is not related to a dangerously irrelevant operator.
 In the latter case, shown in figure \ref{fig:RG2}(a), $\cS$ must also be a relevant operator at $P$.
-In this case $\cS$ and $\cR$ can be turned on independently, and so the associated crossover scales are arbitrary, though figure \ref{fig:RG2}(a) shows a case with $\m_\cS < \m_\cR$.
 The green shaded regions on the various deformed CBs represent the crossovers between areas where the geometry is (close to) the scaling geometry determined by a single fixed point.

 By contrast, in the case where $\cS$ is turned on by a dangerously irrelevant operator, $\cP$, in $P$, the geometry of the moduli space is deformed at large vevs, as shown in figure \ref{fig:RG2}(b).
 The scale, $\m_\cP$, at which this deformation becomes apparent diverges to infinity as $\m_\cS\to0$.
 Thus there is a clear qualitative difference in the CB geometry associated with relevant deformations in the IR that flow from relevant versus (necessarily dangerously) irrelevant operators in the UV.